AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/create-manage-custom-forms/display-or-skip-logic-custom-form.md

 1. Click **Preview** to make sure the logic appears the way you want it on the form.
 1. Click **End Preview** when you find that the logic works as expected.
-1. Click **Save + Close** on the **Edit Custom Form** window to save the form, then continue on to [Skip logic on a custom form](#skip-logic)below.
+1. Click **Save + Close** on the **Edit Custom Form** window to save the form, then continue on to [Skip logic on a custom form](#skip-logic-on-a-custom-form)below.

-## Skip logic on a custom form
+## Skip logic on a custom form {#skip-logic-on-a-custom-form}

 Skip logic allows you determine which fields should be skipped, based on selections in the custom form.
 It functions similarly to display logic, but acts as the inverse: instead of making specific fields appear based on specific selections, you determine which fields should be skipped, based on selections.

-To learn about skip logic on custom forms, continue working on the sample custom form you created in the section [Create a sample custom form that has display logic](#display-logic) above:
+To learn about skip logic on custom forms, continue working on the sample custom form you created in the section [Create a sample custom form that has display logic](#create-a-sample-custom-form-that-has-display-logic) above:

 1. <![CDATA[          ]]>Click **Setup** near the upper-right corner of Adobe Workfront on the Global Navigation Bar.